 Urgent need to pee almost immediately & constantly

 Early in my second trimester, my bladder became a major issue.
 Immediately after I started running, I needed to pee.
 And that feeling lasted the entire run, even if I went back to the house or peed in the woods mid-run (yep, that happened).
 I still needed to pee again as soon as I started running again!
 I talked to my doctor and she said there wasn’t really anything I could do about it.
 But, miraculously, this lasted only about 4-5 weeks.
-I still feel like I have to pee at some point during most runs, but the instant and chronic urge has improved a LOT.

 Round ligament pain + pelvic pressure